-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 458.3 Lower Discharges to fresh surface water are relevant because they are a significant amount of PMI's total water discharges, and we have to comply with regulation, including water discharges related ones, in all countries where we operate.
-We discharge around 22% of treated wastewater into surface water disposal.
-Wastewater is treated both in public and in onsite water treatment plants before being discharged into surface water.
-In 2019, we discharged 458 megaliters into surface water, a 19% decrease vs. 567 megaliters in 2018.
-This decrease was due to the increase of the implementation of new technologies to recycle and reuse water, that resulted in a 34% increase in recycling volumes compared to 2018.
-Brackish surface water/seawater Not relevant We currently neither discharge to brackish surface water nor to seawater and we do not anticipate this to change in the next 3 to 5 years, therefore this water destination is considered to be not relevant.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 327.42 Lower Discharges to fresh surface water are relevant because they are a significant amount of PMI's total water discharges, and we have to comply with regulation, including water discharges related ones, in all countries where we operate.
+We discharge around 29% of treated wastewater into surface water disposal.
+Wastewater is treated both in public and in on-site water treatment plants before being discharged into surface water.
+In 2020, we discharged 327 megaliters into surface water, a 29% decrease vs. 458 megaliters in 2019.
+This decrease was due to the increase of the implementation of new technologies to recycle and reuse water, that increased our percentage of recycled water use from 6% in 2019 to 7% in 2020.
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not We currently neither discharge to brackish surface water nor to seawater and we do not anticipate this to change in the next 3 to 5 years, therefore this water destination is considered to be not relevant.
 Our operations are not located near brackish surface water or seawater locations.
 Onsite audits conducted by our third-party auditor did not reveal any brackish surface water or seawater discharge.
 We do not foresee any discharge to brackish surface or seawater in the next 1 to 5 years.
 To validate our numbers, PMI's sites are audited annually by SGS and factory visits are part of the onsite verification.
-This year, SGS assessed Indonesia, Korea, Lithuania, Romania and Russia.
+This year, SGS assessed our factories in the Netherlands, Germany, Turkey, Jordan and Kazakhstan.
 Based on the desktop review and site visits, they have not found brackish surface water or seawater discharges.
-Groundwater Relevant 281.58 Higher Discharges to groundwater are relevant because they represent a significant amount of PMI's total water discharges.
-PMI's overall wastewater discharge to ground water destination is 13%.
+Groundwater Relevant 208.16 Much lower Discharges to groundwater are relevant because they represent a significant amount of PMI's total water discharges.
+PMI's overall wastewater discharge to ground water destination is 12%.
 Wastewater is equally treated between public and onsite wastewater treatment plants.
-In 2019, groundwater discharges increased by 25% from 226 megaliters in 2018.
-The main reason for this increase is the conversion of our factories in Greece and Romania to RRP products production.
-These factories discharge the treated wastewater in groundwater, and both of these factories have increased their discharges more than double vs. 2018.
-The increase in reduced risk products (RRP) production, which require more water than conventional products, may also rise discharge volumes in the midterm (1 to 5 years).
+In 2020, groundwater discharges decreased by 26% from 282 megaliters in 2019.
+The reason for this decrease is due mainly to the integration of new technologies for reusing or recycling water to limit the increase in groundwater discharge volumes in the mid-term (1 to 5 years).
 PMI will continue to implement new technologies to recycle and reuse water to limit the increase in discharge volumes.
-Third-party destinations Relevant 1,385.32 About the same Discharges to third-party destinations are relevant because they represent the largest share of PMI's total water discharges.
-Moreover, PMI has to comply with regulation in all countries where it operates, including that related to water discharges.
-In 2019, third-party discharges decreased by 14% from 1,620.11 megaliters in 2018 due mainly to the incorporation of new designs, reusing or recycling water to limit the increase in groundwater discharge in our factories that resulted in a 34% increase in recycling volumes compared to 2018.
-The increase in reduced risk products (RRP) production, which require more water than conventional products, may also rise discharge volumes in midterm (1 to 5 years).
+Third-party destinations Relevant 1218.66 Lower Discharges to third-party destinations are relevant because they represent the largest share of PMI's total water discharges.
+Moreover, PMI has to comply with relevant regulations in all countries where it operates, including those related to water discharges.
+In 2020, third-party discharges decreased by 12% from 1,385 megaliters in 2019 due mainly to the incorporation of process improvements, reusing or recycling water to limit the increase in groundwater discharge in our factories.
+The increase in reduced risk products (RRP) production, which require more water than conventional products, may also rise discharge volumes in mid-term (1 to 5 years).
 PMI will continue to implement new technologies to recycle and reuse water to limit the increase in discharge volumes.